 I had a bout of scanxiety last month.
 That word describes the tangle of worry, fear and anxiety caused by going for medical tests or scans.
 It’s quite normal and inevitable in the life of a cancer survivor.
 Those living with other chronic diseases are familiar with it, too.

 The time rolls around for your annual mammogram or Pap smear, or your once-a-decade colonoscopy.
-Or you develop an odd symptom that could be cancer and your doctor recommends an X-ray.
-Screenings that once were perhaps mildly anxiety provoking in the past now can bring on a full-fledged worry fest.
+You develop an odd symptom that could be cancer and your doctor recommends an X-ray.
+Any of these can provoke scanxiety that escalates to a full-fledged worry fest.

 Scanxiety is entirely normal, but my intention this year and beyond is to find ways to spend less time worrying and more time joyfully appreciating each day.